 The Cumberland Bar

-Nestled in the Georgian splendor of the New Town, The Cumberland Bar is a quiet spot often favoured by residents in the area.
+Nestled in the Georgian splendour of the New Town, The Cumberland Bar is a quiet spot often favoured by residents.
 Their leafy beer garden is an excellent place to spend the longer summer evenings with a cold beer in hand.

-The bar serves a great range of beers and ales including a fantastic variety of Scottish-made brands.
+The bar serves a wide range of beers and ales including a variety of Scottish-made brands.
 They also have a great food menu so why not make a day of it with lunch or dinner alfresco – their Cumberland Bar Beef Burger and traditional Sunday Roast are local favourites.

 The Beehive Inn

-This little pub on The Grassmarket looks quite unassuming from the outside, but if you make your way through the maze of tables to the back door you’ll discover a huge garden over three levels, with room for over 200 people to bask in the sunshine under the shadow of Edinburgh Castle.
+The Beehive Inn is a little pub in The Grassmarket, which looks quite unassuming from the outside, but if you make your way through the maze of tables to the back door you’ll discover a huge garden over three levels, with room for over 200 people to bask in the sunshine under the shadow of Edinburgh Castle.

 However, if the weather takes a turn, you can always venture inside to their dining room, which serves food from 12pm and boasts fantastic views of the Grassmarket.